tjson/tjson-spec/draft-tjson-spec.md

 The following is an example of a base32 string literal in TJSON:

-    {"example:b32":"jbswy3dpfqqho33snrscc"}
+    {"example:d32":"jbswy3dpfqqho33snrscc"}

 This decodes to an object with an "example" key whose value is the equivalent of the ASCII string: "Hello, world!"

-### base64url ("b64")
+### base64url ("d64")

-Base64url literals are identified by the "b" or "b64" tags, with an associated JSON string literal value containing base64url-serialized binary data.
+Base64url literals are identified by the "d" or "d64" tags, with an associated JSON string literal value containing base64url-serialized binary data.